Belarus leader relishes reputation as dictator

 Several politicians who ran against him for office were detained by security forces, including Sannikov, and scores of opponents were picked up in their homes.
 The EU and the United States tightened sanctions on Lukashenko and his inner circle.

-Lukashenko's message to the West is one of defiance, coupled with a sense of seething injustice at being ostracized for not following Western-style policies.
+Lukashenko's message to the West is one of defiance, coupled with a sense of seething injustice at being ostracised for not following Western-style policies.

 "You do not like the fact that we have good relations with Russia.
 This is determined by our history.
 During the last war we fought together in the trenches against the Nazis.
 We saved you, Europe, from being slaves to your own Fuehrer."